openstack/openstack-manuals/doc/install-guide/source/launch-instance.rst

 -----------------------

-Create virtual networks for the networking option that you chose in :ref:`networking`.
+Create virtual networks for the networking option that you chose when configuring Neutron.
 If you chose option 1, create only the provider network.
 If you chose option 2, create the provider and self-service networks.